uwarring82/AdvLab_Guide/Labs/diamonds.md

 ---

-## Reference
+## Reference (on ILIAS)

 Detailed experimental instructions are provided in the accompanying document:

 📄 **0_Instructions.pdf** — *Diamonds for Sensing Applications, Master Lab*

 This document contains the theoretical background, apparatus description, course programme, calibration requirements, and equipment list.
 Bring a printed or annotated copy to the lab.
+More references are also given.

 ---